JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 Mitchell, Leslie A., et al. "Versatile genetic assembly system (VEGAS) to assemble pathways for expression in S. cerevisiae."
 Nucleic acids research 43.13 (2015): 6620-6630.

 01/07/2017

 Example.ipynb added to repository

 Restriction_Finder updated in repository

 Added a jupyter notebook on how to use Restriction_Finder.
 Restriction_Finder is now working properly, and in its final form, for now.
 It's lacking documenting, which will be added in the next days.
 However the code is heavily commented and can be easily understood without proper documentation.

+03/07/2017

+Restriction_Finder updated in repository final_report added to repository

+Some minor corrections were introduced in Restriction_Finder.
+More warnings added.
+Documentation still lacking.
+Final report was added.
+Will be updated in the next days.

+04/07/2017

+Restriction_Finder updated in repository final_report updated in repository
+Example.ipynb renamed to Restriction_Finder_Guide_.ipynb
+Algorithm_Pipeline added to repository

+Restriction_Finder is now completely documented, all_best function added, to retrieve all of the best results when the best possible result is an isoschizomer. final_report underwent some corrections, according to final version delivered to the Professors responsible for the project.
+### Final report includes methodologies, algorithm design and implementation and test building.
+#### Also includes results of testing, results discussion and main conclusions on algorithm's strenghts and weaknesses.

+IPython notebook file was updated to match latest changes in the code.
+Renamed for convenience.
+Graphical pipeline of the algorithm was added for better understanding at algorithm's main steps.